AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/configure-assets-cc-integration.md

 The AEM Assets-Marketing Cloud synchronization is designed in a way that the user machine instance from where the asset is uploaded retains the right to modify the asset.
 Only these changes are propagated to the other instance.

 For example, if an asset is uploaded from an AEM Assets (on premises) instance, the changes to the asset from this instance are propagated to the Marketing Cloud instance.
-However, the changes done from the Marketing Cloud instance to the same asset aren’t propagated to the AEM instance and vice versa for asset uploaded from Marketing Cloud.
+However, the changes done from the Marketing Cloud instance to the same asset aren’t propagated to the AEM instance and conversely for asset uploaded from Marketing Cloud.
 -->

 >[!MORELIKETHIS]
 >
 >* [Bonnes pratiques d’intégration d’Assets et de Creative Cloud](/help/assets/aem-cc-integration-best-practices.md)